 Each term there is an award for all pupils with 100% attendance that term.
 This starts again each term in order to motivate pupils who may not have received the award in the previous term.
-At the end of the Autumn, Spring and Summer terms, the children who have 100% for that term will be entered into a raffle for a prize.
-At the end of the academic year all pupils with 100% attendance for the year will be entered into a raffle for a large prize.
+At the end of the academic year all pupils with 100% attendance for the year will be entered into a raffle for a large prize (eg Tablet).
+One will be awarded to KS1 and one to KS2.
+Children with 100% attendance will also receive a certificate.